Unleash/unleash/website/docs/reference/rbac.md

 - a **description** (optional)
 - a **list of users** (required)
 - a list of SSO groups to sync from (optional)
+- a root role associated with the group (optional) (only available in **Unleash 5.1** and later)

 Groups do nothing on their own.
-They must be given a role on a project to assign permissions.
+They must either be given a root role directly or a role on a project to assign permissions.

+Groups that do not have a root role need to be assigned a role on a project to be useful.
 You can assign both standard roles and custom project roles to groups.

+Groups that *do* have a root role can't be assigned to a project.
+Any user that is a member of a group with a root role will inherit that root role's permissions globally.

 While a user can only have one role in a given project, a user may belong to multiple groups, and each of those groups may be given a role on a project.
-In the case where a given user is given permissions to a project through more than one group, the user will inherit most permissive permissions of all their groups in that project.
+In the case where a given user is given permissions through more than one group, the user will inherit most permissive permissions of all their groups in that project.

 ## User Group SSO Integration